3choff/dictate/README.md

 Dictate is an Electron-based desktop dictation application for Windows, inspired by the familiar UI of Windows Voice Typing.
 It aims to enhance the user experience by integrating more powerful and effective speech-to-text services, allowing users to record audio, transcribe it, and seamlessly paste the transcription into any active application.
 With features like global hotkeys, audio cues, and voice commands, Dictate streamlines your workflow and boosts productivity.

-**Version:** 0.6.4
+**Version:** 0.6.5
 **All changes will be documented in the `CHANGELOG.md` file.**

 ## Features

 *   **Desktop Dictation:** Record your voice and have it transcribed into text.
-*   **Seamless Text Insertion:** Automatically pastes transcribed text into your active application.
+*   **Seamless Text Insertion:** Automatically pastes or types the transcribed text into your active application.
 *   **Standalone Windows Executable:** Packaged as a portable `.exe` for easy distribution and use.
-*   **Interactive Settings:** Configure API keys, transcription services (Groq, Gemini, Mistral, Deepgram, Cartesia, SambaNova, Fireworks), grammar correction provider (Groq, Gemini, Mistral, SambaNova, Fireworks), transcription language, and text insertion modes through a dedicated settings window.
+*   **Interactive Settings:** Configure API keys, transcription services (Deepgram, Cartesia, Groq, Gemini, Mistral, SambaNova, Fireworks), grammar correction provider (Groq, Gemini, Mistral, SambaNova, Fireworks), transcription language, and text insertion modes through a dedicated settings window.
 *   **Help & Support:** Quick access to the project's GitHub page via a help button.
 *   **Global Hotkey:** Use `Ctrl+Shift+D` to toggle recording (start/stop) from anywhere on your system.
 *   **Grammar Correction:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+G`) to correct grammar with your chosen provider (default: Groq).
 Click again while pulsing to abort.